Driving in Italy

 Get ready to do math

 That gas may look reasonably priced, but remember the price is per liter, not per gallon.
-Gas in Italy is preposterously pricey, costing roughly $6 to $8 per gallon—no foolin'.
+Gas in Italy is preposterously pricey, costing—as of Fall, 2013—an average of $9 per gallon—no foolin'.
 Budget accordingly when deciding between taking a train or renting a car.

 The AA (www.theaa.com)—the British version of AAA, not the group that helps alcoholics—provides an updated monthly gas chart, downloadable in Word format, showing you how much gas costs per liter (er, "litre") in countries across Europe.
-Remember to multiply that by 3.8 to get gallons (or just guesstimate by multiplying by four) and then by the current exchange rate to get a sense of the going rate per gallon in dollars—and a sense of just how insanely expansive gas is in Italy.
-Once you discover that, for example, petrol in Italy runs roughly $6.60 a gallon, maybe you'll understand why Europeans think we're crazy to complain about the price of gas in the U.S. Full story
+Remember to multiply that by 3.8 to get gallons (or just guesstimate by multiplying by four) and then by the current exchange rate to get a sense of the going rate per gallon in dollars—and a sense of just how insanely expensive gas is in Europe.
+Maybe now you understand why Europeans think we're crazy to complain about the price of gas in the U.S. (and why they are partial to such tiny, fuel efficient cars) » more

 Get a good map